Mauritius Olive White-eye (ref: MOWE - 2020)

 1. Monitor the survival and breeding status of the translocated population on Ile aux Aigrettes, and take necessary actions to enhance success of establishment.

-2. Ensure the accurate collection of data on the Mauritius Fody population with parameters such as survival and recruitment, breeding behaviour, the health of individuals and nesting attempts.
+2. Ensure the accurate collection of data on the Mauritius Fody population with parameters such as survival and recruitment, breeding behaviour, health of individuals and nesting attempts.

 3. Provide supervision to short term volunteers on all aspects of work relating to the project if required to do so.